Best Mattress for a Platform Bed (2021): Reviews and Buyer’s Guide

 The Vaya Support Foam supports your body without prematurely sagging.
 You can enjoy steady support without fear of soft spots.
 Plus, the Vaya Support Foam reinforces the bed’s shape and encourages spinal alignment.

 You can enjoy the Vaya Mattress for 100 nights.
-If you don’t love the bed, Vaya will donate the mattress before issuing a refund.
+If you don’t love the bed after a couple of months, Vaya will issue a refund.
 Vaya also backs their mattress with a 10-year warranty, protecting against sagging greater than 0.75 inches.

 Vaya Mattress Highlights:

 - Low-cost mattress for those on a tight budget

 - Open-cell design regulates body temperature, preventing night sweats